prince consort of Queen Victoria of England (1819-1861)

 The stuffed men.

-be cognizant or aware of a fact or a specific piece of information; possess knowledge or information about
+be cognizant or aware of a fact or a piece of information

 Have known the evenings, mornings, afternoons,